 Many people choose to have a website because they think that by having a website, they will automatically be listed on Google.
 And people will magically find them.
 It doesn’t work quite like that.
-The reality is it to get seen through Google search takes an awful lot of time and effort.
+The reality is that to get seen through Google search takes time and effort.
 And sometimes it’s just not worth it to be honest.

 7. It’s actually not that difficult.

 Yes, building a website takes time and effort.
 But if you have the right plan and the guiding hand it doesn’t have to be difficult.

 Working through who you help, how you help them, the benefits they get and your offer is the best place to start, whether you decide to build your own or get a professional to help.

 Then take a look at which other websites you like (and what you like about them) and which you don’t (and what you don’t like about them).
 Don’t restrict yourself to competitors or those in your industry – think about other businesses your target audience might use.

 Whilst I always recommend getting a professional branding photographer to take images of you (if you’re a service based business) or a product photographer if you have a product business, you can also use stock photography.
 In any event images should present a “coherent” look and fit in with the image you’re looking to portray.

 Then it is a case of thinking about the “customer journey” through your website.
 What do they need to know?
 How can you guide them through to take that next logical step?

 Whilst you may not need a website when you’re first starting out and testing your idea, a website will help you find clients, convert potential clients into clients and save you time.

 It gives your business instant credibility.
 It makes it seems more established which is an important factor in creating trust with potential clients.